ksu-cs-textbooks/cis301/content/4-chapter/4_1-intro.md

 Examining each row in the above truth table, we see that only the truth assignment [F F] makes both premises (`p → q` and ` ¬q`) true.
 We look right to see that the same truth assignment also makes the conclusion (` ¬p`) true, which means that the sequent is valid.

 ## Using Logika for proof verification

+We can use the Logika tool to help check the correctness of our proofs.
+(Again, Logika is just a tool to help check our work -- we could write the same argument in a different environment or on paper, and the meaning would be the same.)

 Each Logika proof should be written in a separate file with a .logika extension.
 Logika verification knows each of the deduction rules we will see in the next few chapters, and will automatically check to ensure that your steps obey these deduction rules as you type your proof.
 If a proof is correct, you will see a purple checkmark in the lower right corner that says "Logika verified".
 If you have logic errors, you will see them highlighted in red.